Vishnu Hari inscription: Verse 5: Apratima-vikrama

 The first line of verse 5 contains the expression vaṃśyan-tad-eva-kulam.
 K. V. Ramesh has translated the word "kulam" as "dynasty" or "family".
 According to his translation, the first line of the verse states that the noble family (the aforementioned dynasty) was "the birthplace of valour" which had erased the sufferings of the others (i.e. the other Kshatriya clans).

 Kishore Kunal rejects this translation as inaccurate, because the preceding word "vaṃśa" also means "family" or "dynasty".
 Here, the word "kulam" refers to the residence of the family.
 This second meaning of the word is attested in Sanskrit dictionaries, ancient Sanskrit thesauruses such as Amarakosha and Haimakosha, as well as ancient texts such as Raghuvaṃśa.
 According to Kishore Kunal's translation, the first line describes the place of the inscription as "the abode of the dynasty which had succeeded in ending all anxiety" (about Parashurama's war).
 It further describes the place as the birthplace of apratima-vikrama ("the man with unmatched valour").
 Kishore Kunal identifies the man described in this phrase as Rama, and the place of the inscription as his birthplace (janmabhoomi).
-According to mythology, Rama had forced Parashurama to retreat to Mahendragiri after his marriage with Sita.
+According to Ramayana, Rama had forced Parashurama to retreat to Mahendragiri after his marriage with Sita.
 Also, Rama has been given similar epithets in other texts: for example, in Rama-raksha-stotram, he has been called Aprameya-vikrama; in the Ramayana (Kishkindha 11.93), he has been called Vikrama-vare ("first in heroic worth").

 K. V. Ramesh reads an expression in the second line as Mame-ऽ-janiṣṭa.
 Based on this reading, he interprets the expression to mean that the hero referred to in this expression was named "Mame".
 This hero was "the abode of thousands of perfect and valorous deeds", and "the utmost favourite of the world".

 Kishore Kunal reads this expression as ma-no-janiṣṭa ("may not generate").
 In the inscription, the two letters preceding "no" (Ramesh's "me") are "ma" (म).
 According to Kishore Kunal, a comparison of these three letters makes it clear that the third letter is "no", not "ma".
 Based on this reading, Kishore Kunal translates the line as: "Here resides the person who is illuminous with glory on account of thousands of valorous deeds.
 He may not generate greed in us even for the most sought after wealth by the world."